netdata/netdata/packaging/installer/README.md

 There are three potential workarounds for this:

 1. You can configure your system with a proper IPv6 transition mechanism, such as NAT64.
-GitHub’s anacrhonisms affect many projects other than just Netdata, and there are unfortunately a number of other services out there that do not provide IPv6 connectivity, so taking this route is likely to save you time in the future as well.
+GitHub’s anachronisms affect many projects other than just Netdata, and there are unfortunately a number of other services out there that do not provide IPv6 connectivity, so taking this route is likely to save you time in the future as well.
 2. If you are using a system that we publish native packages for (see our [platform support